vcashorg/vcash/README.md

 The goal of VCash is to be the most private and secure chain for storing values.

-## Status

-VCash is live with mainnet.
-Still, much is left to be done and [contributions](CONTRIBUTING.md) are welcome (see below).
-Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.

 ## Getting Started

 To learn more about the technology, read our [introduction](doc/intro.md).